shawnthomas0507/UCIAgent/README.md

 ## Contributions

-We welcome contributions to enhance this project!
+I welcome contributions to enhance this project!
 If you'd like to contribute, please follow these steps:

 1. **Fork the Repository**:
    Click the "Fork" button on the top-right corner of this repository to create your copy.